LoudounCodes/jkarel/README.md

 ** a 'scratch' directory will also be created, with the intermediate results of compiling.
 * typing 'ant clean' will remove the scratch and out directories, returning your directory to a pristine state (except for modifications you may have made to the source).
 ## Changes made to this version:
+* Previous authors emails have been removed from each file, and their credit has been consolidated to 'contributors' within this readme.
+This is both for modern conventions, and so that those authors are not bothered with questions about this version of the framework; it has changed enough so that key details would be unrecognizable to them.
+* Copyright notices have been removed from the headers of each file and consolidated into the LICENSE.TXT file, as is modern convention.
 * idioms based on C++ (like enums based on integer values) have been replaced with modern Java semantics (like Java's Enum, introduced in Java 1.5)
 * XML Parsing was moved to use the built-in Java classes rather than the external Xerces library from Apache (makes the setup easier for the begining level class)
 * Fixed the build system to be inline with larger organizational software development practices